antonioleal/myslackbuilds/0/README.md

 2. Run `git pull --rebase` on your ~/slackware-builds/slackbuilds folder

-3. Delete accessory branches by running **0delete-branches.sh all**
+3. Delete accessory branches by running **0delete-branches all**

-4. Run **0clean-tree.sh** to get rid of unneeded tarballs.
+4. Run **0clean-tree** to get rid of unneeded tarballs.

 5. That's it.
 Now you are ready to restart the workflow.

 ##### "During the week":
-Strictly optional, if you constructed updater.sh scripts for your slackbuilds (see my examples), then you can run the scipt **0auto-updater.sh** to check automatically if the upstream developers of your packages have released anything new.
+Strictly optional, if you constructed updater scripts for your slackbuilds (see my examples), then you can run the scipt **0auto-updater** to check automatically if the upstream developers of your packages have released anything new.

 #### Happy Slacking!
 António Leal